 Split string by delimiter

 Having something like CSV line where different string values a separated by commas is common.
 Often you want to transfer the values into an array for further processing.
-To convert the line to an array you can use the split function like shown in the example below.
+To convert the line to an array you can use the Power Automate split string function like shown in the example below.

 split(variables('colors'),',')